zynksoftware/Zynk-Workflow/_docs/Shopify-Connector/Downloading-Orders-from-Shopify.md

 _Required_
 The Shopify connection to use.
 See [Connecting to Shopify](connecting-to-shopify) if you require more information on how to create/manage connections.

+### Export Transactions
+_Required_
+Optionally export the transactions related to the order record.

 ### Export All
 _Required_
 Set this option to true to export  all orders, or set to false to only export new or modified orders since the task was last ran.